Dries Mertens: Galatasaray

 On 8 August 2022, Mertens joined Turkish club Galatasaray on a free transfer.
 He clinched the Süper Lig title in the 2022–23 season with his club, defeating Ankaragücü 4–1 away in the match played in the 36th week on 30 May 2023, as they secured the 23rd league title in their history.

 His second season at the club was equally successful, when on the 26 May 2024 Galatasaray achieved a 3–1 away win against Konyaspor on the final matchday of the 2023–24 season, becoming the Süper Lig champion for the 24th time with a record 102 points.
 Mertens performed phenomenally for his age and finished his second season as the top assist provider in the league with 18 assists, in addition to scoring 9 goals and in 35 matches.

-On 3 July 2024, Galatasaray announced that Mertens had signed a new one-year contract.
+On 3 July, Galatasaray announced that Mertens had signed a new one-year contract.
 Re-united with his former Napoli teammate, Victor Osimhen, Mertens and Galatasary enjoyed continued success, both in the Süper Lig and in Europe.
 On Matchday 7 of the Europa League, Mertens became the player with the most appearances in the competition's history.
 On 18 May 2025, Galatasaray secured their 25th Süper Lig title with a 3–0 win over Kayserispor, clinching the championship with two weeks to spare.
 They became the first and only Turkish football club to wear a fifth star on their logo.
 Galatasaray completed the season with 95 points on top with 30 wins, 5 draws and only 1 loss.
 Mertens finished the season with 6 goals and 21 assists in 52 appearances in all competitions.

-Retirement

-With his contract at an end, on 22 June 2025, Mertens officially announced that he had retired from professional football, and would play for a final time in a testimonial match held in honour of Marek Hamšík.
-Mertens retired as an undisputed legend.
+With his contract at an end, on 22 June, Mertens officially announced that he had retired from professional football, and would play for a final time in a testimonial match held in honour of Marek Hamšík.